jay-munjapara/jay-munjapara/README.md

 ## PyCoder | Developer | Competitive Programmer | Business Enthusiast | Shutterbug

-<p>I am adaptive in nature.
+<p>I am adaptive.
 I want to learn new skills.
 After acquiring these skills, I aim to use them for the welfare of humankind.</p>
-<p>Apart from that, I'm good at many programming languages out of which <b>Python</b> is what I'm using recently.</p>
+<p>Apart from that, I'm good at many programming languages, out of which <b>Python</b> is what I'm using recently.</p>
 <p>Since life is all about <b>experiences</b>, I want to <b>explore</b> something new daily.
 So keep learning, keep exploring ^_~ </p>
 <p>Keep Hustling with a <b>spark⚡</b> that's inside <b>YOU</b>.</p>